withastro/roadmap/proposals/0047-content-layer.md

     digest?: number | string;
     /** The rendered content, if applicable. */ rendered?: RenderedContent;
-    /** If an entry is a deferred, its rendering phase is delegated to a virtual module during the runtime phase when calling `renderEntry`. */
-    deferredRender: boolean
   }) => boolean;
   values: () => Array<DataEntry>;
   keys: () => Array<string>;